What is the Working Ratio?

-The working ratio represents the financial sustainability of the company by measuring the capacity of a company to recover operating expenses using its annual gross revenue.
-The operating expenses does include expenses such as depreciation and also excludes any finance expenses such as interest on debts.
+The working ratio represents the company’s financial sustainability by measuring the capacity of a company to recover operating expenses using its annual gross revenue.
+The operating expenses include expenses such as depreciation and exclude any finance expenses such as interest on debts.

 The lower the ratio, the higher the level of financial sustainability since it would mean that fewer revenues are being used to meet the expenses.
 However, the ideal working ratio is one.
-A company that is not able to cover the operating expenses that it incurs on the business activities can’t survive for long.
+A company that cannot cover the operating expenses it incurs on its business activities can’t survive for long.